The Stable Homology of Congruence Subgroups

 \subsection{Acknowledgements}

-I would like to thank Benson Farb for asking the question that lead to this note.
-I would also like to thank Matthew Emerton, Eric Friedlander, Paul Goerss, Andrei Suslin, Akshay Venkatesh, and Chuck Weibel for useful conversations, and Paul Goerss for suggesting that the Eilenberg--Moore spectral sequence was (in certain contexts) a better way to compute the cohomology of a fibre in a fibration than the Serre spectral sequence.
+I would like to thank Benson Farb for asking the question that led to this paper.
+I would also like to thank Matthew Emerton, Eric Friedlander, Paul Goerss, Andrei Suslin, Akshay Venkatesh, and Chuck Weibel for useful conversations, in particular to Eric Friedlander to suggesting the use of the Zeeman comparison theorem, and Paul Goerss for suggesting that the Eilenberg--Moore spectral sequence was (in certain contexts) a better way to compute the cohomology of a fibre in a fibration than the Serre spectral sequence.
+I would also like to thank Toby Gee (and other members of the Imperial reading group) for some helpful comments on an earlier version of this manuscript.
 The influence of~\cite{CV} on this paper should also be clear.
+Finally, I would like to thank the tremendous job of the referee, who, apart from a very thorough report which helped to correct a number of minor errors, lacunae, and other inaccuracies (both mathematical and pedagogical), also taught me some algebraic topology.